xiaohong999/react-pdf-test/README.md

     return {
         docs: state.docs,
         selectedDoc: state.selectedDoc,
-        questions(si): what is stand iron?
-High pressure oven is high pressure cooker?
-She will send 1k to Mr.Kwak? questions:(yy): she has not get things yet?
+        questions(si): Ask she bought an oven (few days ago, her husband did let her buy it there).
+If she has not yet, her husband really need to buy it here? this means the oven is required or not.

     }
 }